Netcracker/KubeMarine/documentation/Troubleshooting.md

 This error occurs in case of an unexpected exception at runtime and does not yet have a classifying code.

 To fix it, first try checking the nodes and the cluster with [IAAS checker](Kubecheck.md#iaas-procedure) and [PAAS checker](Kubecheck.md#paas-procedure).
-If you see failed tests, try fixing the cause of the fail.
+If you see failed tests, try fixing the cause of the failure.
 If the error persists, try to inspect the stacktrace and come to a solution yourself as much as possible.

 If you still can't resolve this error yourself, start